mindspore-ai/docs/docs/mindflow/docs/source_en/physics_driven/cylinder_flow.md

     return dataset
 ```

-The sampling configuration is as follows: The maximum number of frames sampled from the problem domain to and time domain is adopted, and the sampling is evenly distributed.
+The sampling configuration information is as follows.
+Samples are uniformly distributed.

 ```python
 domain_sampling_config = edict({